-Since 1996, we have held special consultative status with the United Nations, with accredited representatives in Geneva, New York, and Vienna who focus on advocacy.
+Since 1996, SCI has held special consultative status with the United Nations, with accredited representatives in Geneva, New York, and Vienna who focus on advocacy.
 Solar cooking fulfills all 17 of the United Nations Sustainable Development Goals including eradicating poverty and hunger; promoting gender equality; achieving universal primary education; reducing child mortality; improving maternal health; combating diseases; ensuring environmental sustainability; and developing global partnerships.

 Dr. Alan Bigelow (pictured) presents on solar cooking at the United Nations New York.
 August 2015

 The United Nations' Post-2015 development agenda has generated a lot of discussion about sustainable development.
 Because solar cooking improves human health, soil quality, family economies, and reduces deforestation, this is a critical technology that can assist all people, particularly those in greatest need.

 Our representatives regularly participate in UN events, contribute to working groups, and have hosted parallel events with other UN entities to educate about and advocate for solar cooking’s benefits for people and the environment.